TycheSoftwares/currency-per-product-for-woocommerce/readme.txt

 * Fix - Fixed Cross Site Request Forgery (CSRF) vulnerability.
 * Fix - Compatible with Loco Translate Plugin.
 * Fix - Fixed the order received page to display the product's currency instead of the shop's default currency.
-* Fix - Fixed Converted price's is included when WooCommerce's 'Filter Products by Price' widget and in the "Sort by price" sorting settings are enabled.
+* Fix - Fixed Converted prices are included when WooCommerce's 'Filter Products by Price' widget and in the "Sort by price" sorting settings are enabled.

 = 1.6.0 - 05/09/2023 =
 * Fix - Fixed Compatibility with PHP 8.2.